Section A: Mondays 03:00PM - 04:20PM - HBH A301

 - TAs should:

-- Be helping students during office hours, not doing their own work.
+- Be helping students during labs and office hours, not doing their own work.

 - Help you understand the project assignments and class topics